Staff

 Nicole Lorenzo, PhD

-Nicole E. Lorenzo received her PhD in clinical psychology from Florida International University and will join the American University faculty in January 2022 after finishing a postdoctoral fellowship at the University of Maryland.
+Dr. Nicole E. Lorenzo is a professor in the Department of Psychology at American University.
+She received her PhD in clinical psychology from Florida International University and completed a postdoctoral fellowship at the University of Maryland.
 Dr. Lorenzo studies relationships between parenting and early childhood social-emotional and behavioral functioning.
 The goal of her research is to aid in the early identification of children at risk for developing psychopathology, with the ultimate goal of informing targeted early intervention efforts for families in underserved and low-resourced communities.
 She is particularly interested in adapting behavioral parenting interventions for parents of infant and toddlers from ethnic and racial minority backgrounds.
 Dr. Lorenzo’s research has been funded by the National Institute of Mental Health.

 Kathleen Gunthert, PhD

-Professor Kathleen Gunthert is the director of the clinical psychology PhD program at American University.
+Professor Kathleen Gunthert is a professor in the clinical psychology PhD program at American University.
 Dr. Gunthert's research focuses on the influence of everyday stress and coping on depression and anxiety.
 Recent work uses intensive daily monitoring techniques to address how everyday mood regulation variables, including coping strategies and emotional reactivity to stress, are associated with the presence, development, and maintenance of depressive symptoms.

 Clinic Coordinators